 Have you ever been puzzled by weird citations such as:

 No need to worry.
 These are legal citations and they are quite easy to read once you figure out their logic and abbreviations.
 For instance, 410 U.S. 113 would be read as: Volume 410 of the United States Reports, page 113.
 Sometimes the first number refers to a title/part number instead of a volume number and the second number refers to a section number instead of page number.
 The real tricky part is figuring out the abbreviation for the publication.
 Below are some of the more common abbreviations.
 As you become more familiar with legal research, you will recognize the more common abbreviations.
-For other citations, see Bieber's Dictionary of Legal Abbreviations.
+For other citations, see Bieber's Dictionary of Legal Abbreviations in the Reference Collection.

 U.S.-- United States Reports (Supreme Court opinions)